Consistent Tie-Strength Labeling for Multilayer Strong Triadic Closure: Experiments

+Layer-wise baselines again exhibit severe consistency violations ($\ecr(S)$ up to 0.90), while aggregation baselines produce massive STC violations (up to 42\,271 on \emph{DBLP}).
+The pattern is clear: allowing edge insertions provides flexibility to reduce weak assignments, but only our formulation ensures this flexibility is exercised consistently across layers while maintaining STC validity everywhere.

-\Cref{fig:approxqualitya} shows the empirical approximation ratios, i.e., the approximated objective value divided by the optimal objective value computed by the ILPs for the multilayer STC and the four smaller data sets.
-Even though \Cref{alg:klayerstc} using the pricing method (\texttt{Approx(P)}) is theoretically a 2-approximation, the empirical approximation quality is much better with values between 1.24 for \emph{AUCS} and 1.08 for \emph{Airports}.
-The greedy variant \texttt{Approx(G)}, even though it is a $\mathcal{O}(\log n)$ approximation, has even better empirical approximation ratios between 1.005 for \emph{Rattus} and 1.03 for \emph{AUCS}.
-This is expected, as the greedy vertex cover algorithm is known to often outperform the pricing method~\cite{gomes2006experimental}.
+\textbf{Q3.~Approximation Quality.} \Cref{fig:approxqualitya} shows the empirical approximation ratios, i.e., the approximated objective value divided by the optimal objective value computed by the ILPs for the multilayer STC and the four smaller datasets.
+Even though \Cref{alg:klayerstc} using the pricing method (\algvp) is theoretically a 2-approximation, the empirical approximation quality is much better with values between 1.24 for \emph{AUCS} and 1.08 for \emph{Airports}.
+The greedy variant \algvg, even though it is an $\mathcal{O}(\log n)$ approximation, has even better empirical approximation ratios between 1.005 for \emph{Rattus} and 1.03 for \emph{AUCS}.
+This is expected, as the greedy vertex cover algorithm is known to often outperform the pricing method~\citep{gomes2006experimental}.